Venue & Access page for details.

 Estonian "kroon" currency are no longer accepted as payment.

-During the course it will not get dark in Estonia.
+During the course days are long in Estonia.
 Although the hotel and

 the hostel have curtains, some people might find it hard to sleep.
 So